Felicia-byte/python-list-assignment/README.md

 # python-list-assignment

-This project demonstrates basic Python list operations through a simple assignment.
-Tasks include creating a list, appending and inserting elements, extending with another list, removing items, sorting in ascending order, and finding the index of a value.
-A practical exercise in list manipulation.
+This repository contains a Python program that demonstrates fundamental list operations step by step.
+It is designed as a beginner-friendly exercise in list manipulation.

+📋 Tasks Covered

+Create an empty list called my_list.

+Append elements: 10, 20, 30, 40.

+Insert the value 15 at the second position.

+Extend the list with [50, 60, 70].

+Remove the last element from the list.

+Sort the list in ascending order.

+Find and print the index of the value 30.